dralshehri/hijridate/README.md

 ## Features

-- Accurate and tested date conversion.
+- Accurate and verified date conversion.
 - Optimized code performance compared to similar packages.
 - Intuitive, clean, and easy-to-use interface.
 - Most of the methods and formats are similar to those of standard library.
-- Multilingual representation of weekday names, months, and calendar notations.
+- Multilingual representation of weekday names, months, and calendar era notations.
 - Easily extendable to support other natural languages.
 - Rich comparison between dates.
 - Validation of input dates.